Game4Move78/vaultio/README.md

 # Python API for Bitwarden Vault Management

-## Description
+## Overview

-This an unofficial Python API for Bitwarden Vault Management using the Bitwarden CLI.
-Rather than launching the CLI app repeatedly for every action, it launches the CLI once in a background process and invokes actions through a private socket connection.
+**`pybw`** is an **unofficial Python API** for managing Bitwarden vaults via the Bitwarden CLI.
+Instead of launching a new CLI process for each operation, it runs the CLI once in the background and communicates with it through a **private socket connection**.
+This improves performance and avoids redundant unlocks.

-## Implementation
+## How It Works

-The implementation is built around the stateful express web server launched by the [serve](https://bitwarden.com/help/cli/#serve) command, which deploys a local REST API for performing CLI actions. `pybw` uses this API internally, relying on the Bitwarden CLI for all actions.
-It never caches any credentials that are served and simply passes requests onto the Bitwarden background process and returns the results.
+The API is built around the stateful Express web server launched by the [`bw serve`](https://bitwarden.com/help/cli/#serve) command.
+This server exposes a local REST API for performing vault actions. `pybw` wraps this API internally and delegates all actions to the Bitwarden CLI.

+> **Note:** `pybw` does **not cache or store credentials**.
+All requests are proxied directly to the background process.

+---

-## Basic install
+## Installation

+### 🔧 Basic Setup

 ```sh
 cd python